 [Box B] Arbitration is used when an insurance carrier has responded to your bills with a timely written objection (45 days).
 Be sure to submit the HP-1 form to DMB within 120 days from the time you receive the carrier's objection.
 There are two types of arbitration–desk arbitration and panel arbitration.

 Disputes involving $1,000 or less are resolved by desk arbitration.
 Providers seeking arbitration in disputes of greater than $1,000 may elect desk arbitration or panel arbitration.
-The filing fees for desk arbitrations are lower than panel arbitration fees to reflect the reduced costs of a single arbitrator.
+Filing fees for desk and panel arbitrations were eliminated in April, 2015.

 HP-J1 Form: Provider's Request for Judgment of Award, Section 54–b, Enforcement on Failure to Pay Award or Judgment